rust-project-primer/book/src/organization/workspace.md

 # Workspace

-As your projects grows, you may feel the need to split it up into multiple crates.
+As your project grows, you may feel the need to split it up into multiple crates.
 Maybe the compilation times are becoming a problem, and having multiple smaller crates means that most of the application does not need to be rebuilt when you make a change in one file.
 Or maybe you want to enforce more loose